tomchaplin/Multithreaded_Mandelbrot/README.md

 g++ -o mandelbrot mandelbrot.cpp -std=c++11 -pthread
 ```

+I have also included an example file which demonstrates how you might use the class to create your own zooms into the fractal.

-I have also included a Python file which does the same job but isn't quite so robust.
+There is also a Python file which does the same job but in serial and significantly more slowly.